 We have gas fireplaces in our Absaroka Cabin and our Teton Townhouse, not in our Gallatin Cabin.

-Yes, there are propane grills on the decks of each house along with grill tools provided in each kitchen.
+Yes, there are propane grills availble for each house along with grill tools provided in each kitchen.

 We have a 4 night minimum in our all of our homes.